KualiCo/service2service/README.md

   Default: `Bearer ` (yes, that's a space at the end)

+- `options.disableSingleUse` {boolean} - By default, service2service will only
+  allow unique tokens.
+It does this by harboring a cache of used tokens (it cleans up after itself).
+Setting this to `true` will disable this caching and checking behavior.

+  Default: `false`

 ## `agent.generate([options [, payload]])`

 Returns a promise that resolves to a generated token, or throws if your secret